CozyHome/CozyActorController/README.md

 3. Find the method that you are running CharacterController.Move() (this is usually your FixedUpdate() method) and do the following:

 Before the move call, you'll need to set:
-1. The Actor's Velocity to a given Vector
+1. The Actor's Velocity to a given Vector \n
-2. The Actor's Orientation to a given Quaternion
+2. The Actor's Orientation to a given Quaternion \n
-3. The Actor's Position to a given Vector
+3. The Actor's Position to a given Vector \n

 If you're representing your character with Unity's default Transform component like the Character Controller does, simply refer to the following boilerplate: